 Camping at Black Mesa State Park

 Black Mesa State Park offers a pet-friendly campground with 29 RV sites and 25 tent sites.
-All RV campsites feature water and electric hookups.
-There is no sewer hookup, but a dump station near the comfort station is available.
-You'll also find a picnic table, fire pit, grill, and lantern holder at your campsite.
-Centrally located showers and restrooms are within walking distance.
+All of the RV campsites feature water and electric hookups.
+There is no sewer hookup, but an RV dump station near the comfort station is available.
+You will also find a picnic table, fire pit, grill, and lantern holder at each campsite.
+Centrally located showers and restrooms are within walking distance for your convenience.

+Most of the sites are shaded and the parking pads range from 30 to 55 feet in length.
+Make sure you reserve your spot online well in advance to get a campsite large enough for your RV or motorhome.
 There is public Wi-Fi access near the rangers’ station.
 Some areas of the park offer fairly good cell phone reception.
 Campers should carry plenty of food, drinks, and fuel their vehicles since the nearby town of Kenton is rather small.
-The closest functional towns to Black Mesa State Park are Boise 37 miles east and Clayton 47 miles southwest.
-RVs and trailers up to 50 feet long can be accommodated.
+The closest functional towns to Black Mesa State Park are Boise City, which is 40 miles east and Clayton, which is 47 miles southwest.

 Seasonal activities in Black Mesa State Park

+If you like birds and you live in the Oklahoma area, then this is the park for you.
 In the past years close to 60 species of birds have been documented in the mesa region making it one of the go-to birding destinations in the state.
-No wonder there is a trail named Bird Haven Trail in the Nature Preserve area!
-If you plan on taking the route, please remember to carry a pair of binoculars.
+No wonder there is a trail named Bird Haven Trail in the Nature Preserve area.
+If you plan on taking the route, you should remember to carry a pair of binoculars.
 Many species of raptors and corvids are routinely spotted.
+Golden eagles, scaled quails, black-billed Magpies, pinyon jays, and red-tailed hawks are just a few birds that may be observed.

 Sightseeing at Black Mesa Nature Preserve

 Nature lovers should strive to spend quality time in Black Mesa Nature Preserve.
-Sitting on 16,000 acres, the Nature Preserve covers much of the Black Mesa territory.
-Designated as a protected area this nature preserve plays host to some of the rare plants and animals native only to the mesa.
+Sitting on 1,600 acres, the Nature Preserve covers much of the Black Mesa territory.
+Designated as a protected area, this nature preserve plays host to some of the rare plants and animals native only to the mesa.
 Being a transitional point for the Rocky Mountain region and prairie grassland, you can expect to see diverse fauna and flora.
+If you would rather see some of the historic features like the dinosaur quarry, dinosaur tracks, or the autograph rock, these are right there in the park as well.

-Dotted with prairie, jupiter, and cactus this remote region presents hikers with trails of varying lengths and difficulty.
-If you are the adventurous type you can pack your camper in the summit parking lot near the trailhead in preparation for the eight and a half mile trek to the top of black mesa.
-With little to no shade, the summit hike takes three to five hours depending, on your skill level.
+Dotted with prairie, juniper, and cactus, this remote region presents hikers with trails of varying lengths and difficulties.
+If you are the adventurous type, you can pack your camper in the summit parking lot near the trailhead in preparation for the eight-and-a-half-mile trek to the top of black mesa.
+With little to no shade, the summit hike takes three to five hours depending on your skill level.
 Aside from half a mile that is steep, the rest of the trail leading to the flat-topped plateau is relatively flat.
-Visitors should watch for poisonous rattlesnakes especially in the evening.
+Visitors should watch for poisonous rattlesnakes, especially in the evening.
 The area is very humid so make sure to carry plenty of water.
 You can get the most spectacular sunset at the peak.